AIDY-F2N/NexSlice/README.md

     <img src="fig/aidyf2n.png" alt="AIDY-F2N">
 </div>

+## Citation
+This work has been accepted as a demo paper at The 27th International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM 2025), Barcelona, Spain, October 27th – 31st, 2025

+If you use NexSlice in your research or experiments, please cite our paper once it is published in IEEE (The official DOI and link will be added here upon publication).

 ## Overview

 **NexSlice** is a modular, open-source testbed for 5G core network slicing built natively on Kubernetes.
 It supports scalable slice instantiation using open-source components such as **OpenAirInterface (OAI)** and **UERANSIM**, and integrates both monolithic and disaggregated RANs.

+A demonstration video is available here: : https://www.youtube.com/watch?v=HbOCkVIp-9k

+For lightweight environments, the k3s branch provides a version of NexSlice running on k3s (a lightweight Kubernetes distribution).

+A Docker Compose version is also available here: https://github.com/AIDY-F2N/NexSlice-Docker-Compose

 This repository contains Helm charts and deployment scripts for:
 - OAI 5G SA Core